 Will a bad credit debt consolidation loan impact your credit score?

-You can only seriously damage your rating is if you fail to repay the loan amount in full and on time.
+You can only seriously damage your rating if you fail to repay the loan amount in full and on time.
 If you don’t, the lender can record payment defaults on your record.

 Can I get a guarantor loan for debt consolidation?

 If the person fails to make their monthly payments on time and in full, it will also be the guarantor’s responsibility.
 This is why most guarantors are family members or very close friends.

 The guarantor must be someone with a good credit rating or a homeowner in the UK.
-Usually they have to be of a certain age, such as between 25 and 50.
+Usually, they are of a certain age, such as between 25 and 50.

 Rejected for a loan?
 Consider a DMP instead!

 And if you cannot get approved for any unsecured loans, a Debt Management Plan is another option.

-They work by getting multiple creditors to agree to a plan where you make a single monthly payment which is split between everyone you owe.
+They work by getting multiple creditors to agree to a plan where you make a single monthly payment, which is then split between everyone you owe.

-As you don’t pay any creditors off in this solution, you don’t need to apply for more credit and have your credit score assessed.
+Since you don’t pay any creditors off in this solution, you don’t need to apply for more credit and have your credit score assessed.

 More bad credit debt consolidation loan info

-We’ve recently published scores of articles on this topic to help future consolidators.
+We’ve recently published scores of articles on this topic to help you.
 And don’t forget that debt charities can provide a personalised support service.